 Conduct original research and produce a dissertation on a topic of interest.

-Gain a competitive edge in the workforce through our Accelerate to Industry (A2i)™ program.
-This workforce readiness program provides immersive job training experiences
+Gain a competitive edge through UND's Accelerate to Industry (A2i)™ program.
+This workforce readiness program provides immersive job training for graduate

 Enhance your professional skills at 60+ free workshops offered through the UND School of Graduate Studies.
 Our goal is to provide you with